You’ve most probably heard of magnesium, but what about magnesium glycinate? What is it and what does it do?

 5. It may help with headaches and migraines

 Magnesium deficiencies have been connected to migraine headaches.
 Studies have found taking magnesium supplements can be beneficial for some migraine sufferers.

 Research has found that magnesium glycinate can help ease pregnancy-induced leg cramps.
 According to one study, in which 80 pregnant women took 300mg of magnesium glycinate a day, the frequency of cramping, as well as the intensity of leg cramping, reduced by 50%.

 Research like the study mentioned immediately above has shown that taking magnesium glycinate (250mg a day) helps manage PMS symptoms.
 Magnesium is believed to be effective at helping lower prostaglandins and easing menstrual cramps.
 It is also necessary for oestrogen detoxification, which is why it can help ease PMS.

 Magnesium glycinate alone can potentially benefit the body in so many different ways, ranging from easing PMS symptoms, leg cramps and headaches and migraines, to helping with bone health, blood sugar levels and boosting concentration and memory.

 Magnesium glycinate is just one form of the mineral, magnesium, which plays an essential role in the human body.
 Not only is it key for turning the food we eat into energy, but it’s a key contributor to bone health.
 There are more specific benefits linked to this type of magnesium, which include helping with blood sugar and blood pressure levels and boosting memory, to name but a few.

-Now that you’re here, we think you may find this article useful: ‘8 of the best magnesium supplements.’
+Now that you’re here, we think you may find this article useful: ‘The best magnesium supplements.’

 Last updated: 5 March 2021